Arei22/blot/README.md

 This is a discord bot with which you can create, start, stop and delete servers.
 You can actually create a server in the version and difficulty of your choice, and you can also list all the servers created.
 For now there is not the possibility to use a mod, a map, or a plugin.

 ## Instalation
+You will need of a doup site (https://github.com/Arei22/doup).
-Install the bot with docker compose and the ``docker-compose.yml`` :
+Then Install the bot with docker compose and the ``docker-compose.yml`` :
 ```yml
 services:
   postgre: